 At the Celebrator’s best of the West Beer Festival in 2009.

-Dave with his business partner and Elyisian co-founder Dick Cantwell at GABF in 2006.
+Dave with his former business partner and Elyisian co-founder Dick Cantwell at GABF in 2006.

 Award-winning Portland beer writer Lisa Morrison and Dick at an Elysian event during OBF.

-Today is the 39th birthday of Matt Bonney, co-owner of Brouwer’s and Bottleworks, both in Seattle, Washington.
-Bonney’s one of my favorite people in the industry.
-You’d be hard-pressed to find a person more passionate about good beer.
-He also knows how to throw a party and is always a gracious host.
-He does still need some work on his Washoe playing, but I’ll let that slide.
-Join me in wishing Bonney a very happy birthday.
+Today would have been the 51st birthday of Matt Bonney, formerly of Brouwer’s and Bottleworks, both in Seattle, Washington, and later the proprietor of Toronado Seattle.
+Bonney was one of my favorite people in the industry.
+You would have been be hard-pressed to find a person more passionate about good beer.
+He also knew how to throw a party and was always a gracious host.
+Unfortunately, he unexpectedly passed away in late March of 2019.
+Join me in drinking a toast to Bonney tonight.
+He is definitely missed.

-Matt with Chris Black, from Falling Rock Taphouse in Denver, pouring hops to create Publication at Russian River Brewing in May of 2008.
+Matt with Chris Black, from Falling Rock Taphouse in Denver, pouring candy sugar to create Publication at Russian River Brewing in May of 2008.

 Matt (3rd from left) with the final judges at the 2009 Hard Liver Barleywine Festival at Brouwer’s.